kura-labs-org/DEPLOY6_FE/Issues.md

 # Documentation

-Initially SShing into the instance wasnt connecting because of the usually command of ssh -i pem.file ec2-user@(publicipaddress) a change had to be made which was ssh -i (pem.file) ubuntu@(publicipaddress) An initial issue was Building the Agent2.
+The initial ssh into the instance wasnt connecting because of the usually command of ssh -i pem.file ec2-user@(publicipaddress) a change had to be made which was ssh -i (pem.file) ubuntu@(publicipaddress).
+My first issue was building the Agent2.
 What needed to be changed was the label in the code.
-Next, the build itself was failing because java needed as well as few othwer dependencies.
-Also some of the commands weren't working because of the instead of the "sudo yum " sudo apt was needed because instead
+Next, the build itself was failing because java needed to be downloaded on the server as well as few other dependencies.
+Also some of the commands weren't working because of the instead of the "sudo yum " sudo apt was needed.
+These following commands worked to install the neccessary dependencies.

 ```
 sudo apt update